Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 -microphyllum Very fine leaves and handsome.

-Drepanostachyum scandens (picture above right) (=Ampelocalamus scandens) Semi-climbing species.
+Drepanostachyum scandens (picture above right) (syn.
+Ampelocalamus scandens) Semi-climbing species.

 FARGESIA (clumping bamboos)

-Fargesia angustissima (picture above left) (= Yushania ferax ssp. angustissima – Demoly) Strong plant with small leaves.
-Planting outside only in sheltered places or winter warm places.
-Multipleid bij hand!
+Fargesia angustissima (picture above left) Strong Fargesia with small leaves.
+Outside only in sheltered warm places.
+Propagated bij hand!
+This original clone that we imported from China has started to flower in 2023.

 Fargesia albocerea Yunnan 2 (picture above right) (syn.
 Borinda albocerea) With blue white young canes and white culm sheaths.
 Introduced by Kimmei.
 Very ornamental but not the hardiest bamboo.